Barre Certification Cost: Complete Breakdown by Provider (2026)

 Ask specifically: Are there renewal or maintenance fees?
 What does renewal include?
 What happens if you don't renew?

-IBBFA answer: $99/year registry fee after the included Active period (2 years for CBI, 3 years for Principal).
-Renewal maintains your Active directory status, public verification, and CEC documentation access.
-If you don't renew, your credential status changes from "Active" to "Inactive" in the public registry.
-See full cost breakdown.
+IBBFA answer: $99/year Active status fee after the included period (2 years for CBI, 3 years for Principal).
+Active status maintains your public verification profile, directory listing, on-demand employer verification letter, annual technique and safety updates, member pricing on specialties, and 7 more benefits.
+If you don't renew, your status changes from Active to Lapsed in the public registry — the credential is intact but not currently maintained.
+Read the full breakdown of Active vs Lapsed credentials and what employers actually verify → See full cost breakdown.

 Scoring Your Options